Tree Care Tips

 Pruning and tree care in the New Hampshire Lakes Region

-Choose the description that best fits the tree you have in mind, then pick what you are hoping to accomplish.
-Tap the button and read a short note about topics arborists commonly bring up for that combo.
-Wrong answers are fine—use whatever is closest.
+Choose the description that best fits the tree you have in mind, then pick what you are mainly hoping to accomplish in the next month or two.
+Tap the button and read a short note about the topics arborists commonly bring up for that combination.
+Wrong answers are fine in the everyday sense of the word.
+Use whichever description sits closest to your tree, and run the quiz twice with two different first answers if two species feel equally present on the lot.
+The two reads usually rhyme, and the places where they diverge are the places worth thinking about.

-• Question one: What type of tree is it?
+• Question one asks what type of tree it is.

 Question 1: Which tree is the best match?